Motion and Cyber Sickness

 Rehabilitation therapy may help people who suffer from chronic cyber sickness.
 The therapy uses repeated, controlled exposure to images that trigger symptoms, such as scrolling black-and-white stripes and eye movements that mimic screen-based work.
 These are called optokinetic exercises.
 Doing them over and over helps your brain learn to process these digital visual signals properly.
 Your brain eventually gets comfortable with the idea that there is no threat when your eyes are moving, even though your body is not.

 What to expect in the future

 Motion sickness and especially cyber sickness are active areas of research.
-Software developers are working on ways to eliminate or reduce the effects of cyber sickness.
-Scientists are looking into what causes them and how to predict who will be affected, as well as whether better treatments are possible.
+Software developers are continuing work on ways to eliminate or reduce the effects of cyber sickness.
+For example, researchers are working on systems to build artificial movement effects into self-driving cars.
+Scientists are looking into what causes motion and cyber sickness and how to predict who will be affected, as well as whether better treatments are possible.

 Brainard A, Gresham C. Prevention and treatment of motion sickness.
 Am Fam Physician.
 2014.
 Jul 1; 90(1): 41-46.
 Available from: https://bit.ly/2BN6NWY